-Mirrorless cameras become more and more popular in the current market, many camera manufacturers like Sony, Fuji, Olympus, Leica, and others had put in effort in research and developed some excellent Mirrorless cameras.
-So let’s see how a Mirrorless camera fit you the best.
+Mirrorless cameras have become more and more popular in the current market.
+Many camera manufacturers like Sony, Fuji, Olympus, Leica, and others had put in effort into research and developed some excellent Mirrorless cameras.
+So let’s see how a Mirrorless camera fits you the best.

 1. Large Image Sensor in Smaller Camera Size

-In general, Mirrorless camera is equipped with Micro 4/3, APS-C, or Full-Frame image sensor.
-These sensors are much larger than the common image sensor (1/2.3″) that is equipped in the P&S. You may read my 5 Factors Affected By Image Sensor Size to get more details regarding to the image sensor size.
+In general, a Mirrorless camera is equipped with a Micro 4/3, APS-C, or Full-Frame image sensor.
+These sensors are much larger than the typical image sensor (1/2.3″) provided in the P&S. You may read my 5 Factors Affected By Image Sensor Size to get more details regarding the image sensor size.

-Although DSLR camera is also equipped with either APS-C or Full-Frame image sensor, but Mirrorless camera is much smaller in the camera body design.
-It is because the Mirrorless camera does not have the mirror reflection board that is used to reflect the light to the optical view finder, so the Mirrorless camera body can be much thinner than the DSLR camera body and it results in a lighter camera too.
+Although the DSLR camera is also equipped with either APS-C or Full-Frame image sensor, the Mirrorless camera is much smaller in the camera body design.
+The Mirrorless camera does not have a mirror reflection board that reflects the light to the optical viewfinder.
+Therefore, the Mirrorless camera body can be much thinner than the DSLR camera body, resulting in a lighter camera.

 2. Better Performance and Full Manual Controls

-Generally, Mirrorless camera has faster autofocus speed, faster shutter speed, better signal-noise level compare to the P&S. Besides, Mirrorless camera can even outperform some entry-level of DSLR in term of the performance and image quality.
+Generally, a Mirrorless camera has faster autofocus speed, faster shutter speed, better signal-noise level than the P&S. Besides, it can even outperform some entry-level DSLR in terms of performance and image quality.

-Mirrorless camera also allows you to fully manual control the parameters on your camera, such as aperture, shutter speed, ISO, white balance, and so on.
-Full manual controls are rarely seen in P&S because P&S is designed to be easy to use with a minimal of controls.
+A Mirrorless camera also allows you to fully manual control the parameters on your camera, such as aperture, shutter speed, ISO, white balance, etc. Full manual controls are rarely seen in P&S because P&S is designed to be easy to use with minimal controls.

 3. Interchangeable Lens

 What is the most attractive part of a camera to a camera enthusiast?
-Yea, it is definitely the capability to use different lenses on their camera.
-Mirrorless cameras not only have their own dedicated lenses, the camera manufacturers also provide the adapter for their Mirrorless cameras in order to use their DSLR’s range of lenses.
+Yea, it is the capability to use different lenses on their camera.
+Mirrorless cameras not only have their dedicated lenses, but the camera manufacturers also provide the adapter for their Mirrorless cameras to use their DSLR’s range of lenses.

 4. Great Travelling Companion

-Remember, we are travelling, not working.
-Peoples enjoy themselves in the trip when they are travelling in lightweight, so if you are pursuing the image quality and travel a lot, then the mirrorless camera will be the first choice because it is lightweight, providing high image quality, and affordable.
+Remember, we are traveling, not working.
+Peoples enjoy themselves on the trip when they travel in a lightweight package.
+If you pursue the image quality and travel a lot, then the mirrorless camera will be the first choice because it is light, provides high image quality, and is affordable.

 What is bokeh?
-In general, bokeh is to make your background blur so that your subject has a “pop-up” feel from the background.
+In general, bokeh makes your background blur so that your subject has a “pop-up” feel from the background.

 The image sensors that are being used in Mirrorless camera are generally much larger than those sensors that are commonly used in the digital P&S (you can refer to my 5 Factors Affected By Image Sensor Size).
-Therefore Mirrorless cameras are much easier to produce the bokeh effect than the P&S, while it still remain the advantages of smaller size factor compare to the bulkier DSLR.
-(I know it is not quite true that larger size image sensor is easier to produce bokeh effect than smaller size image sensor, but I will explain it in another specific post.)
+Therefore, the Mirrorless cameras are capable to produce the bokeh effect while it remains the advantages of smaller size factor.
+I know it is not quite true that larger size image sensor is easier to produce bokeh effect than smaller size image sensor, but I will explain it in another specific post.

-Mirrorless camera is capable to provide same/better image quality as DSLR while remain a small and lightweight form factor.
-It allows you travel in lightweight and draws less attention from others as well.
-Unless you are willing to pay extreme price for the full-frame P&S which costs double or even triple to a Mirrorless/DSLR camera in order to get a camera that is more portable and has greater image quality, otherwise the Mirrorless camera will serve you well and pleased you greatly.
+A Mirrorless camera can provide the same/better image quality as a DSLR while remaining a small and lightweight form factor.
+It allows you to travel light and draws less attention from others as well.
+Unless you are willing to pay an extreme price for the full-frame P&S, which costs double or triple to a Mirrorless/DSLR camera.
+Otherwise, the Mirrorless camera will serve you well and please you enormously.

 That’s all for this post.
 You may also read my 5 Reasons to Own a P&S, and the 5 Reasons to Own a DSLR if you are still confused about which camera system you should buy.
-Thanks for your reading and hope you enjoy it.
+Thanks for your reading, and I hope you enjoy it.